General upgrade instructions

 cd firefly-iii-updated rm -rf bootstrap/cache/* php artisan cache:clear php artisan migrate --seed php artisan firefly-iii:upgrade-database php artisan passport:install php artisan cache:clear cd ..

-To make sure your webserver serves you the new Firefly III:
+To ensure your webserver serves you the new Firefly III:

 mv firefly-iii firefly-iii-old mv firefly-iii-updated firefly-iii